paradigmxyz/reth/docs/repo/crates/eth-wire.md

     fn length(&self) -> usize {
         let len = self.payload_len();

-        // add the length of the RLP header len + length_of_length(len)
+        len + length_of_length(len)
     }
 }

 impl Decodable for TransactionSigned {
     fn decode(buf: &mut &[u8]) -> Result<Self, DecodeError> {
-        ...
+        // Implementation omitted for brevity
+        //...
     }

 ```
-TODO: Maybe explain ECIES here?
+Now that we know how the types work, let's take a look at how these are utilized in the network.

 ## P2PStream
 The most basic stream to talk to other peers is the P2P stream.
 It takes an underlying stream of bytes and does the following:

 1. Tracks and Manages Ping and pong messages and sends them when needed.
-2. Decompresses/Compresses the underlying bytes using snappy.
-(See EIP 706)
+2. Decompresses/Compresses the underlying bytes using snappy. ([EIP 706](https://eips.ethereum.org/EIPS/eip-706))
 3. Sends the decompressed bytes to its parent stream.

 // Add code here